 Nevertheless, the answer was not found in all of this alone nor in the very positive owner testimonials of which there are many nor in information presented in EIZO literature.
 It was found by testing the monitor itself.
 “The proof of the pudding is in the eating,” as they say.

-Also, we have a GTI Graphiclight SoftView booth beside the EIZO monitor into which we can hang a sheet of any paper on which we plan to print, from fine art to glossy RC, then adjust the lighting to the desired level for critical evaluation, then attach an external colorimeter or spectrophotometer to the EIZO and have it read the actual white point of the paper in the GTI booth.
-ColorNavigator then sets the white point of the monitor to match the paper at the brightness level of the booth.
+Also, we have a GTI Graphiclight SoftView booth beside the EIZO monitor into which we can hang a blank sheet of any paper on which we plan to print, from fine art to glossy RC, then adjust the booth’s lighting to the desired level for critical evaluation, then attach an external colorimeter or spectrophotometer to the EIZO and have it read the actual white point of the paper in the GTI booth.
+ColorNavigator then sets the white point of the monitor to match that paper at the brightness level of the booth.
 What results from this in combination with the colour correction and optimization is astonishing colour accuracy and display to print match.
 The calibration is then correlated to the internal sensor which takes over future adjustments to keep the calibration on target, always.
 It is fascinating to see this in action and the resulting display accuracy is amazing.

 You don’t actually need a viewing booth for this.
 A standard desk lamp with balanced viewing illumination (Solux 5000k bulb in a den lamp, for example) or whatever illumination under which you choose to review your prints is all that is required to accomplish the same display to paper correlation and calibration.
 This system takes soft-proofing to a level of accuracy that is simply not possible with other displays.
 It is well beyond that which is achievable in Photoshop or Lightroom alone.
-It’s amazing.
+It’s really quite amazing!

 At the end of the day, we’re talking about the cream of the crop with these colour critical monitor technologies.
-The EIZO CG319-X-4K-BK monitor is indeed the highest level of colour critical display technology on the planet.
+The EIZO CG319-X-4K-BK monitor is indeed the highest level of colour critical display technology that we know of on the planet.
 In life, the old adage “you get what you pay for” sometimes doesn’t apply.
 But, with respect to these monitors it most certainly does apply and we are very certainly pleased.